 Beating the cold weather

-And for many older people and people with existing medical conditions cold weather brings with it the increased risk of hypothermia and other health problems.
+For many older people and people with existing medical conditions cold weather brings with it the increased risk of hypothermia and other health problems.

 The following are a few tips to help you to beat the big freeze whoever you are, and to ensure that those around you are safe and well.